Skip to content

 What you can build

-1. Quiz result digests, a student finishes a quiz; you get an email with their score and answers.
+1. Quiz result digests, a class finishes a quiz; you get an email with a score summary.

-2. Parent update forms, parents fill out a form; you get a summary email.
+2. Parent update forms, parents fill in sign up forms; you get a email when all slots are filled.

 3. Exit ticket reports, end-of-class reflections delivered to you each period.